Keeeth/Keeeth.github.io/README.md

     </head>
     <body>
-    <div>   <p>St.Thomas is a lively island boasting an impressive reef edge, the perfect place for turtles, lobsters and eels to call home.<br><strong> Carvel Rock is a must for divers who find themselves on St. John's island</strong>.</br><em> Often refereed to as a drift dive</em>,<strong> keep an eye out for nurse sharks, squid, octopus and stingrays passing you</strong>.
+    <div>   <p>St.Thomas is a lively island boasting an impressive reef edge, the perfect place for turtles, lobsters and eels to call home.<strong> Carvel Rock is a must for divers who find themselves on St. John's island</strong>.<em> Often refereed to as a drift dive</em>,<strong> keep an eye out for nurse sharks, squid, octopus and stingrays passing you</strong>.
 The island of St. Croix offers a variety of canyons, swim-throughs and plunging cliffs decorated with sponges and sea fans.<br>

 <br>The diversity of the US Virgin Islands means that divers are sure to find the island that fits their vacation dreams and diving desires.